cpeditor/cpeditor.github.io/content/docs/preferences/language/_index.md

 You can add/delete/rename snippets in "Language->XXX->XXX Snippet".
 You can use <kbd>Ctrl+N</kbd> for "Add", </kbd>Ctrl+W</kbd> for "Del" and </kbd>F2</kbd> for "Rename".

-You can also import snippets from files or extract your snippets to files in the "More" menu in the snippet page.
+You can also import snippets from files or extract your snippets to files in the "More" menu on the snippet page.

 ### Use Snippets